FlaAI/hugo/content/_index.md

 #      # Choose how many columns the section has.
 Valid values: '1' or '2'.
 #      columns: '2'

   - block: markdown
     id:
     content:
-      title:
-      subtitle: ''
-      text: '*"All human wisdom is contained in two words: Wait and Hope." ― Alexandre Dumas*'
-    design:
-      # See Page Builder docs for all section customization options.
-      # Choose how many columns the section has.
-Valid values: '1' or '2'.
-      columns: '2'

-  - block: markdown
-    id:
-    content: